How to become a better AWPer

 Being a useful AWPer is one of the most difficult tasks in Counter-Strike: Global Offensive.
 Good positioning is a great skill for a talented AWPer to have, while poor positioning could prove to be detrimental to your team’s map control.
 Generally, you’ll want to isolate duels with players one at a time so you have a higher survival probability.
 If you peek multiple players at once, your chances of survival drop drastically.
 Former iBuyPower player Josh “steel” Nissan made an informative YouTube video regarding AWP positioning on Mirage as a great example.

 Practicing (and Flicking)

 The three best Steam community workshop maps for practicing muscle memory for AWPing are aim_botz, training_aim_csgo, and aimtraindriving.
-The Flying Scoutsman game mode in the War Games mode of Operation Hydra is also great for practicing flicking and counter-strafing.
+The recently added Flying Scoutsman game mode in the War Games tab is also great for practicing flicking and counter-strafing.
 Moving your crosshair from bot to bot, angle to angle, and dot to dot without over-thinking it is the best way for training your brain.
 In doing so, you can efficiently combine good hand-eye coordination with muscle memory.
 Muscle memory isn’t all done in your muscles.
 It’s performed psychologically.

 Trust your gut

 AWPing isn’t something you can pick up overnight.
 Although a majority of AWPing relies on adequate aiming and game knowledge, there are an infinite amount of situations that a simple guide cannot teach you.
 Developing situational instinct and intuition from your mistakes is the best way to perfect your AWP talents and knowledge.
 Even if you’re not the next kennyS, becoming a good AWPer can teach you a lot about self-discipline in CS:GO.